im-n1/eagle/README.md

 Also you can easily parse the output and chain that into your window manager widget if you want to (i.e. AwesomeWM).

+## Why GitLab?
+It's hard to explain.
+It's one of those "once you switch you don't look back" things.
+Try it yourself.

+## Can I contribute?
+Absolutely!
+I would be more than happy to accept any bug-report, improvement, pull request, constructive criticism, etc.